CORPORATE SOCIAL RESPONSIBILITY

 Around 200 volunteers of WTE Infra undertook an ‘Environmental Awareness Wari’ drive in the Sant Dnyaneshwar Mauli palkhi procession this year on 10th July.
 Shri Mahesh Landge, MP, Bhosari inaugurated this drive.
 Directors of WTE Infra, Ashok Kulkarni, Prasad Kulkarni, Vinod Bhole, along with the employees were present during the occasion.

-The volunteers motivated the people to save the environment and educated the warkaris in the procession.
+The volunteers motivated the people to save the environment and educate the warkaris in the procession.
 T-shirts, umbrellas conveying social messages for environmental awareness were distributed to the warkaries.

-All the workers, managers and directors of WTE Infra enthusiastically volunteered in this drive.
+All the workers, managers, and directors of WTE Infra enthusiastically volunteered in this drive.
 Once the palkhi moved ahead the volunteers cleaned the area.
-Citizens highly appreciated this initiative and expressed that the other companies in Bhosari should follow WTE Infra for environment protection and awareness.
+Citizens highly appreciated this initiative and expressed that the other companies in Bhosari should follow WTE Infra for environmental protection and awareness.

 Trees exhale for us so that we can inhale them to stay alive.
 Can we ever forget that?
 Let us love trees with every breath we take until we perish’.
 The WTE family has always been following this philosophy and actively taking part in plantation drives.

-With this philosophy the WTE employees organised special cleanliness drive at Bhosari on July 7th after the Sant Dnyaneshwar Maharaj Palkhi processed towards Pune.
-They had cleaned the littered place under WTE Seva program.
+With this philosophy, the WTE employees organized a special cleanliness drive at Bhosari on July 7th after the Sant Dnyaneshwar Maharaj Palkhi processed towards Pune.
+They had cleaned the littered place under the WTE Seva program.